- UCAR Home

 Born in 1944 in St. Louis, Missouri and growing up in Waynesboro, Virginia, Dr. Anthes knew as a very young child that he wanted to be a meteorologist.

 While attending the University of Wisconsin-Madison to earn his bachelor's degree, Dr. Anthes pursued his interest in the atmosphere by working as a student trainee for the U.S. Weather Bureau at the National Oceanic and Atmospheric Administration during the summers of 1962 through 1967.
 He discovered that an area of particular interest to him was researching some of nature's most devastating and costly weather phenomena: hurricanes and tropical cyclones.
-His masters and doctoral theses – obtained in 1967 and 1970, respectively, from the University of Wisconsin-Madison – reflected this interest.
+His masters and doctoral theses – obtained under Professor Donald R. Johnson in 1967 and 1970, respectively, from the University of Wisconsin-Madison – reflected this interest.

 In 1971 Dr. Anthes started teaching and conducting research at The Pennsylvania State University where he attained a full professorship in 1978.
 During this period, he also took a year to conduct research and teach as a visiting research professor at the Naval Postgraduate School in Monterey, California.